 - You must not use references from a closed workbook.
 Use the SUMPRODUCT function instead if necessary.

-Now you know the reasons behind and solution for COUNTIFS not working for multiple criteria in excel.
+Now you know the reasons behind and solutions for COUNTIFS not working for multiple criteria in Excel.
 Do you have any further queries or suggestions?
 Please let us know in the comment section below.
-You can also visit our ExcelDmey blog to explore more about excel.
-Stay with us and keep learning.